 What equipment is needed in programming?

-To participate in Linkki clubs you do not have to have your own computer at home, although it is easier for a child if she/he has the opportunity to practice programming at home or, for example, in a library.
+To participate in Linkki clubs you do not have to have your own computer at home, although it is easier for a child if they have the opportunity to practice programming at home or, for example, in a library.
 For learning routines in programming, it is useful to have more time for programming than only the club time (2 hours per week).

-For using Scratch, you should have a computer with functional internet access.
-Also, Adobe Flash should be installed.
+For using Scratch, you only need a computer with a functional internet access.
 A mouse is not obligatory, but it makes programming more comfortable.